OldKingAllant/ParcoDeliverable1/README.md

 # Compilation

-The source file has been modified to allow the usage of old compiler, as initially it used features from C++17/20.
+The source file has been modified to allow the usage of old compilers, as initially it used features from C++17/20.
 Now, only C++11 is necessary.
 Compiler: GCC/G++ 4.5+ or Clang 3.0+
-I only tested using GCC, both on local machine and cluster Moreover, cmake 3.15+ and GNU Make are used
+I only tested using GCC, both on local machine and cluster Moreover, cmake 3.15+ and GNU Make are necessary

 To compile (from the top level of the project):
 ````
+git clone "repository link"
+cd ParcoDeliverable1
 cmake -DCMAKE_BUILD_TYPE=Release -G "Unix Makefiles" .
 make
 ````